DylanThomasShine/acoustra_manager/README.md

 ### 1.3 Design

 - #### Colour scheme
 The five colours that are used for the Acoustra Manager website are very similar to the original website design for the band.
-I have chosen these colours to remain close to the original color scheme the banfd already use.
+I have chosen these colours to remain close to the original colour scheme the band already use.

 ![Colour scheme](static/images/colorscheme.jpg)

 - **The black colour** is used for the background across all pages, this is to co-ordinate with the main colour the band use.
 - **The white colour** is used on all input pages for clear and easy to see input received from the user.The white has a striking contrast to the black colour.
 - **The lime colour** is the navbar and accordion dropdown selections.
-This colour again makes the comntrast with the black stand out more.
+This colour again makes the contrast with the black stand out more.
 - **The second lime colour** is used for the edit and delete buttons to distinquish against the existing background colours.
 - **The deep orange accent colour**  is used to show important buttons.